NooneBug/obsidian_vaults/Entity_typing_sota/inference_methods/Inference Method - Hierarchical Inference.md

 It is reported a list of hierarchical inference methods:

-The first hierarchical inference method in ET is [[Inference Method - Hierarchical Inference - 2012 Josef ]]
+The first hierarchical inference method in ET is [[Inference Method - Hierarchical Inference - 2012 Josef]]

-Then there are [[Inference Method - Hierarchical Inference - 2015 Yogatama]] [[Inference Method - Hierarchical Inference - 2016 Ren]] which are very similar, but Yogatama fix a maximum number of prediction
+Then there are [[Inference Method - Hierarchical Inference - 2015 Yogatama]], [[Inference Method - Hierarchical Inference - 2016 Ren]], [[Inference Method - Hierarchical Inference - 2016 Ma]] which are very similar, but

+	- Yogatama fix a maximum number of predictions
+	- Ma fix a maximum number of predictions and use a dynamic threshold to stop the inference

 #inference_method